isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 The RADIUS hook is a library that must be loaded by either :iscman:`kea-dhcp4` or :iscman:`kea-dhcp6` servers.
 Unlike some other available hook libraries, this one takes many parameters.
-For example, this configuration could be used:
+For example, this configuration can be used:

 ::

+    {
       "Dhcp4": {

-     // Your regular DHCPv4 configuration parameters here.
+        // Your regular DHCPv4 configuration parameters goes here.

         "hooks-libraries": [
           {
             // Note that RADIUS requires host-cache for proper operation,
             // so that library is loaded as well.
             "library": "/usr/local/lib/kea/hooks/libdhcp_host_cache.so"
           },
           {
             "library": "/usr/local/lib/kea/hooks/libdhcp_radius.so",
             "parameters": {

-             // Specify where FreeRADIUS dictionary could be located "dictionary": "/usr/local/etc/freeradius/dictionary",
+              // Specify where the dictionary is located.
+              "dictionary": "/etc/kea/radius/dictionary",

-             // Specify which address to use to communicate with RADIUS servers "bindaddr": "*",
+              // Specify which address to use to communicate with RADIUS servers "bindaddr": "*"

-             ...
-             // more RADIUS parameters here
+              // More RADIUS parameters go here.
             }
+          }
+        ]
-     } ],
+      }
-     ...
     }

 RADIUS is a complicated environment.
 As such, it is not feasible to provide a default configuration that works for everyone.